 However, in the last couple of years in Brisbane I have been privileged to meet, and work with, some amazing people who are taking action to try and stop this slow departure of women from IT, and to encourage new interest in this important industry.

-If you’re running a business, technology is likely your key to success and if you want your team to be competitive, diverse and inclusive you need to include diverse team members.
-If you previously thought that the lack of diversity in tech is purely a “pipeline problem” and in the too-hard basket then I urge you to consider the following suggestions for supporting more women to stay in tech.
-This year I mentored at two NodeGirls (
+If you're running a business, technology is likely your key to success and if you want your team to be competitive, diverse and inclusive you need to include diverse team members.
+If you previously thought that the lack of diversity in tech is purely a "pipeline problem" and in the too-hard basket then I urge you to consider the following suggestions for supporting more women to stay in tech.
+This year I mentored at two NodeGirls (MusesJs) events, both were sold out with around 100 women in attendance.
+With this amount of interest in tech, I don't think see the pipeline problem.

 An action-plan for progress

-The following are some ideas I’ve observed this year from the Brisbane tech community.
-Most of the ideas are not my own, simply a summary of things I think are going to make a positive change to t
+The following are some ideas I've observed this year from the Brisbane tech community.
+Most of the ideas are not my own, simply a summary of things I think are going to make a positive change to the tech community.

 As I stated above, when I look back over the various teams I've been in, most are homogeneous.
 As a result, people become wired to think that is the norm.
 In order to reprogram our societal norms, we must form diverse teams and then make them visible.